Rudyard Lake Steam Railway: Locomotives

 A fleet of 13 carriages and a wide variety of goods wagons are also used.
-A further enclosed brake carriage was constructed in 2011 and brought into service in August and another 12 seat enclosed coach added in December 2012.
+A further enclosed brake carriage was constructed in 2011 and brought into service in August; another 12 seat enclosed coach was added in December 2012.
 The carriages from the closed Isle of Mull Railway are also slowly being brought back into service after restoration.

 Facilities

 Rudyard Station comprises Platform 1 with a shelter where the trains depart.
 A footbridge links this to Platform 2 where the cafe, a large covered picnic area, signal box and toilets are located.

 Platform 2 is, in fact, the original standard gauge platform built by the North Staffordshire Railway.
 The original flower beds and retaining walls are clearly visible.
 At a higher level than platform 1 is a good vantage point.
 To the South end of the station are the engine shed, water tower, coal bunker, storage shed and workshop.

 The railway offers learn to drive a steam train courses, of either a half or full day for individuals or groups.
 Children's parties are hosted and the Platform 2 Cafe provides cold refreshments all year around whenever the railway is running.